 Here’s all you need to know about the shelf life and spoilage of beets.
 Learn how long do fresh and cooked beets last and how to tell whether they’re still okay to eat or not.

 Bought a few too many beets and not sure what signs to look out for when they go bad?
 Don’t worry; you’re not the only person who goes overboard when they see a good price on the farmer’s market.

 Or maybe your beets already sit in storage for a week or so, and you’d like to know how long they last.

 Either way, if you’d like to learn a thing or two about storage, shelf life, and spoilage of beets, this guide is for you.

 How To Store Beets

-You store raw beets (beetroots) pretty much the same way you store other root vegetables, like carrots.
+You store raw beets (beetroots) pretty much the same way you store other root vegetables.

-The optimal place is the vegetable drawer in the fridge, in a well vented plastic bag (UM).
+The optimal place is the vegetable drawer in the fridge, in a well-vented plastic bag.
 Of course, you can use a paper bag instead, and that’s probably the best choice environment-wise.